-1. Type in your keywords into the search bar
+1. Type in your keywords into the keyword analysis search bar.

 2. Choose your location or leave ‘all locations’.

 The above image displays the Keysearch information.
 We can see the following from the keyword analyzer returns:

 - The volume of our defined keyword ‘Moscow landmarks’ is 1000.

 - I am happy with a volume above 100.
 Naturally the larger, the better.

 - It also states how difficult the keywords would be for us in terms of competitiveness.

 - Red is difficult, amber would be tough and green is possible.
 Moscow landmarks is a go-gettum green.
 Light blue is a unicorn!

 The goal is to find a keyword that is high in volume but low in difficulty.

 - Low DA readers: this is where you may run into difficulty.
-Aim for under 20 difficulty (they are hard to find unfortunately) and remember to check out section 10 of these techniques to help build your domain authority
+Aim for under 20 keyword difficulty (they are hard to find, unfortunately) and remember to check out section 10 of these techniques to help build your domain authority.

 - To the left-hand side, a series of variations of our keywords are displayed as well as other keywords we might want to consider such as Moscow parks.
 You are getting two services for the price of one!
 BOGOF.
 In Laura’s most popular post, she ranks for over 1000 keywords, naturally not on page one for them all!

 - You can use the ‘filter’ option to refine your search and also the categories at the top such as volume to organise the results better.

 Bingo, you have your targeted defined keyword, variations and also other keywords you can potentially rank for.
 If you think you can nudge out around two of the competitors on page 1 at present (see below) you can hit the export button on the top right-hand corner to download this list of keywords and start writing your great content, answering the questions that potential readers are asking Google.